Ted Lasso: Audience viewership

 Ted Lasso became the most watched television series on Apple TV+.
 The first-season premiere episode became Apple TV+'s most watched premiere and it ranked 89th overall among other television series or shows measured across streaming platforms from November 1, 2019, to July 18, 2021.
 According to TV analytics provider TVision, Ted Lasso has been viewed by panel members 8.4 times as much as the average Apple TV+ original series or shows TVision has measured since Apple TV+ launched in November 2019.

 Over the second-season premiere weekend, Apple TV+ expanded its number of new viewers by 50% week over week.
 Apple also announced the second season of Ted Lasso "increased its viewership by six times over season one".
 In 2021, the final episode of the second season ranked ninth place among all SVOD programs and fifth place in the SVOD originals category with 507 million minutes (MM) viewed.

+The fourth season premiere received 296.6 million minutes viewed on its release date which was the biggest launch for an Apple TV series.

 Other media

 In December 2021, Apple TV+ released Ted Lasso: The Missing Christmas Mustache, a four-minute claymation special.

 In September 2022, it was announced that AFC Richmond and Nelson Road would appear in the video game FIFA 23.
 The team would be available in multiple online and offline modes, with players also able to select Ted Lasso to manage any team in the game, as well as have someone else manage the team.

 Ted Lasso: The Richmond Way, a box-set containing seasons 1–3, was released on Blu-ray and DVD on July 30, 2024.
+The same set was also released on 4K Blu-ray on December 2, 2025.